 Anytime you go “under the knife” for surgery, you are susceptible to possible malfunction should anything go not as planned.
 Surgical errors are very common, even with experienced doctors, and this negligence always leads to malpractice claims.
 A medical professional may operate on the wrong part of a patient, perform the incorrect procedure, leave equipment inside a patient, or harm the patient beyond what is medically expected.

 There are several ways a person may be injured in a medical malpractice incident and it is normal to seek compensation for any damages or medical expenses.
-Should you or someone you know become a victim of medical malpractice, speak with a skilled personal injury attorney, like a personal injury attorney in Dekalb, GA, as soon as possible to discuss your options and see if you are dealing with a true case of medical malpractice.
+Should you or someone you know become a victim of medical malpractice, speak with a skilled personal injury attorney, like a personal injury attorney in Atlanta, GA, as soon as possible to discuss your options and see if you are dealing with a true case of medical malpractice.

 Thanks to the law office of Andrew R. Lynch for their insight into medical malpractice lawsuits.